ProofHub/api_v3/sections/topic comments.md

 Get comments
 ----------------

-* `GET v3/projects/23423233/topics/25299755/comments` will return comments for the specified topic.
+* `GET v3/projects/23423233/topics/25299755/comments?start=0&limit=100` will return comments for the specified topic as per the starting position and limit sent in the request.

 ```json
 [